-Indoor air quality (IAQ) is a term which refers to the air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants – air quality test is recomended.
+Indoor air quality (IAQ) is a term which refers to the air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants – air quality test is recommended.
 IAQ can be affected by gases (including carbon monoxide, radon, volatile organic compounds), particulates, microbial contaminants (mold, bacteria), or any mass or energy stressor that can induce adverse health conditions.
 Source control, filtration and the use of ventilation to dilute contaminants are the primary methods for improving indoor air quality in most buildings.
 Residential units can further improve indoor air quality by routine cleaning of carpets and area rugs.

 Indoor Air Quality Testing

-Air quality test has become a necessity to determine causes of unhealthy air in your home or office.
+Air quality test has become a necessity to determine the causes of unhealthy air in your home or office.
 Air quality testing works by revealing levels of VOCs, the gasses emitted by mold, and it tests for levels of formaldehyde.
 Did you know the Department of Health Indoor Air Program began in the late 1980’s.
-It’s goal is to improve the health of Floridians by reducing exposure to indoor air contaminants.
+Its goal is to improve the health of Floridians by reducing exposure to indoor air contaminants.
 The primary function of this program is to provide advice and expertise to Floridians with indoor air concerns in residences, schools, health-care and public facilities.
 The program currently consists of a statewide indoor air coordinator in Tallahassee, and environmental specialists working through County Health Departments to provide Indoor Air Quality expertise to the public.
 We do not offer inspection services.
 Ref: http://www.floridahealth.gov

 Indoor Air Quality Professionals

 EE&G indoor air quality professionals have over 30 years of experience with Indoor Air Quality Testing.
-We understand the steps IAQ involves such as the collection of air samples, monitoring human exposure to pollutants, collection of samples on building surfaces, and computer modelling of air flow inside buildings.
+We understand the steps IAQ involves such as the collection of air samples, monitoring human exposure to pollutants, a collection of samples on building surfaces, and computer modeling of air flow inside buildings.
 IAQ is part of indoor environmental quality (IEQ), which includes IAQ as well as other physical and psychological aspects of life indoors (e.g., lighting, visual quality, acoustics, and thermal comfort)

 What You Need To Know About Air Quality